About

 You Might Also Like:

-What "Merely Descriptive" Means and Why the Law Refuses These Marks (Part 1 of 5)
+What "Merely Descriptive" Means and Why the These Marks Are Not Inherently Registrable (Part 1 of 5 on Mere Descriptiveness)

 merely-descriptive-trademark-refusal-part-1

-How the USPTO Builds a Descriptiveness Case Against Your Mark (Part 2 of 5)
+How the USPTO Builds a Descriptiveness Case Against Your Mark (Part 2 of 5 on Mere Descriptiveness)

-A merely descriptive refusal is not an opinion — it is a legal argument built from specific evidence.
+A merely descriptive refusal is a legal argument built from specific evidence.
 Understanding how examiners construct that record is the first step toward knowing how to challenge it.

 how-uspto-builds-descriptiveness-case-part-2

-Acquired Distinctiveness and the Supplemental Register: Options for Descriptive Marks (Part 3 of 5)
+Acquired Distinctiveness and the Supplemental Register: Options for Descriptive Marks (Part 3 of 5 on Mere Descriptiveness)

 A descriptive trademark is not automatically dead on arrival.
 If the mark has been in use long enough to acquire secondary meaning, Section 2(f) offers a path to the Principal Register.
-Here is what that requires and when the Supplemental Register is the smarter move.
+This explains what that requires and when the Supplemental Register is the smarter move.

 acquired-distinctiveness-descriptive-marks-part-3